New Evidence Leads To Arrests In Kristin Smart's Murder Case

 SAN LUIS OBISPO COUNTY (CBS13) – Nearly 25 years after Stockton’s Kristin Smart disappeared, authorities announced not one, but two arrests in the case.

 Paul Flores is reportedly the last person to see the 19-year-old Cal Poly student alive.
-He’s now facing murder charges and his father was also arrested today as an accessory to murder.READ MORE: Clinics Adapt As Pause Put On Johnson & Johnson Vaccine Distribution
+He’s now facing murder charges and his father was also arrested today as an accessory to murder.READ MORE: Painful Parallels Between Disappearances Of Kristin Smart And Christie Wilson

 “It’s my hope that we’re able to take the first step toward justice for the smart family, and most especially for Kristin,” said San Luis Obispo County Sheriff Ian Parkinson at a press conference.